FAIMS/Fieldmark-Documentation/docs/advanced/troubleshooting.md

 ## How to wipe your system

 :::{danger}
-Wipe and reset will **DELETE ALL YOUR DATA** along with design edits and settings.
-Do NOT wipe until you have synced your records and checked for those records on a different computer or device.
+Wipe and reset will **DELETE ALL YOUR DATA** along with design edits and settings.  **DO NOT WIPE** until you have synced your records and checked for those records on a different computer or device.
 :::

 Go to the top-left menu, about, then click `wipe and reset everything`.
-This button will **wipe all data** inside Fieldmark.
+This button will **wipe all data** inside Fieldmark™.
 There is no recovery possible once you have pushed this button if you have any drafts or unsynced data.
 Do not push this button unless you are prepared to lose data, or are instructed by Fieldmark support and are prepared to lose data.